NAI Refresher Course Syllabus

 A 100% refund will be given if the student officially withdraws from the class (by written request) before the first class meeting.

-A 75% refund will be given if the student officially withdraws from the class (by written request) on or before the10 percent date of scheduled hours.
-Community school, facility, and lab fees are non-refundable.
+A 75% refund will be given if the student officially withdraws from the class (by written request) on or before the 10% date of scheduled hours.
+Community school, facility and lab fees are non-refundable.

 A full refund will be given for classes canceled by the college.
 Students do not have to request these refunds.